The 1,2,3,4,5 method of presenting hospital indemnity insurance is going to change your life, I promise! š

 HIP plans live in the ancillary category along with cancer and accident insurance.

-These supplemental health insurance plans are specifically designed to correlate with the daily hospital copays on Medicare Advantage plans and according to CSG, hospital indemnity sales are projected to more than double between now and 2028.
+These supplemental health insurance plans are specifically designed to correlate with the daily out-of-pocket costs on Medicare Advantage plans and according to CSG, hospital indemnity sales are projected to more than double between now and 2028.

-Why is hospital indemnity important to your agency?
+Why is hospital indemnity insurance important to your agency?

-There are two main reasons hospital indemnity is important.
+There are three main reasons hospital indemnity is important.

 Increased Retention